This post may contain affiliate links. Please read our disclosure policy.

 • ½ cup fresh cilantro

-• ½ small jalapeño -seeds removed and coarsely chopped (add the rest of the jalapeño if more spice is needed)
+• ½ small jalapeño -seeds removed and coarsely chopped.
+Add more of the jalapeño if you want extra heat.

 • 2 cloves garlic